-One place you can skip your normal routine — if you can — is taking the first few days off of work after the move to spend more time with your dog.
-This is also good advice for reducing your stress, which is just as important!
+One place you can skip your routine — if you can — is taking the first few days off of work after the move to spend more time with your dog.
+This is also good advice for reducing stress, which is just as important!

 How can I make sure my dog is comfortable during a car ride?